Skip to content

 Merging

-For advanced authentication scenarios, you can merge multiple authentication methods together using Merge-PodeAuth.
+For advanced authentication scenarios, you can merge multiple authentication methods using Merge-PodeAuth.
 This allows you to have an authentication strategy where multiple authentications are required to pass for a user to be fully authenticated, or you could have fallback authentications should the primary authentication fail.

 All